 It can be extremely difficult to quantify these damages because they are different in every case.
 The amount of compensation a victim recovers depends on the strength of his or her evidence of physical pain and emotional suffering.

-Fortunately, our trusted Savannah personal injury lawyers know how to gather strong evidence to show the full value of pain and suffering.
+Fortunately, our Savannah personal injury lawyers know how to gather substantial evidence to show the total value of pain and suffering.
 We will work with you to collect all relevant evidence to properly value these damages.
 This could include a daily journal where you describe the physical and emotional issues you are dealing with.